Pooyaadel/Pooyaadel/README.md

 <h1> Active Directory Home Lab <h1/>
 <h2>Description</h2>
-Project consists of depolying two Virtual Machines through (Oracle Virtual Box) with one machine being the Domain Controller and the other machine being a Client.
+Project consists of using VirtualBox to set up a HomeLab Environment to practice running Active Directory, Configuring DHCP for the Domain Controller, Adding users to AD through a Powershell Script, and lasty joining in the Domain (DC) with the client server machine.
 <br />